LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

-I would typically use Color Contrast Analyser to get both the background and foreground colours of the indicator, very similar to how I would get the contrast of the focus indicator, but obviously I wouldn't have to force a state on the element as the indicator would be persistent.
+I would typically use Color Contrast Analyser to get both the background and foreground colours of the indicator, very similar to how I would get the contrast of the focus indicator, but obviously I wouldn't have to force a state on the element as the indicator would be persistent on the current page.

 ##### Solution